-- 1. Upon request, a regular, limited-term or probationary employee may be granted an Official Leave of Absence Without Pay.
-Such Leave, if granted, shall not exceed one (1) year except as provided in subsections 2. and 3., below.
-Such Leave may be authorized only after an employee's completion of an agency/departmental leave and after all compensatory time and vacation accruals or the portion of annual leave balance subject to 100% payoff have been applied toward payment of the absence. - 2.
-An Official Leave of Absence may be extended for up to an additional year at the discretion of the agency/department except that requests for Official Leave which qualify as Family Leave pursuant to applicable law shall be granted to the extent required by such law.
-If the agency/department denies the extension of such Leave, the provisions of subsection 5. and 6., below, shall not apply. - 3.
-An employee who has requested and identified valid need for Family Leave pursuant to Article IV, Section 14, and applicable law, shall be granted Official Leave to the extent required by such law.
+1. Upon request, a regular, limited-term or probationary employee may be granted an Official Leave of Absence Without Pay.- Such Leave, if granted, shall not exceed one (1) year except as provided in subsections 2. and 3., below.
+Such Leave may be authorized only after an employee's completion of an Agency/Departmental Leave and after all compensatory time and vacation accruals have been applied toward payment of the absence.

+- 2. An Official Leave of Absence may be extended for up to an additional year at the discretion of the agency/department, except that requests for Official Leave which qualify as Family Leave pursuant to applicable law shall be granted to the extent required by such law.
+If the agency/department denies the extension of such Leave, the provisions of subsections 5. and 6., below, shall not apply. - 3.
+An employee who has requested and identified a valid need for Family Leave pursuant to Article V, Section 12, and applicable law, shall be granted Official Leave to the extent required by such law.
 Such Leave shall be authorized only after use of leave balances as specified below: - a.
-When Official Leave involves the employee's own serious health condition after all accumulated compensatory time, vacation accruals, sick healthcare leave and annual leave have been used;

-- b.
-When Official Leave involves the circumstances covered by Section 1, subsections.B.4, B.5 or B6 of this Article after all accumulated compensatory time, vacation, sick_healthcare_leave (to the extent available to the employee for such use) and annual leave have been used; - c.
-When Official Leave is used for all other reasons after all accumulated compensatory time and vacation accruals and/or the portion of the annual leave balance subject to 100% payoff have been applied toward the absence.
-Use of annual leave beyond the leave balance subject to 100% payoff shall be at the discretion of the employee, subject to the annual leave provision. - 4.
+When Official Leave involves the employee's own serious health condition - after all accumulated compensatory time, vacation and sick leave have been used; - b.
+When Official Leave involves the circumstances covered by Section 1, subsections.B.4, B.5 or B76 of this Article after all accumulated compensatory time, vacation and sick leave (to the extent available to the employee for such use) have been used; - c.
+When Official Leave is used for all other reasons after all accumulated compensatory time and vacation accruals have been applied toward the absence. - 4.
 An employee shall give notice two (2) weeks prior to the date he or she wants to return to work, except that an employee returning from Family Leave shall give the lesser of two (2) weeks' notice or the maximum notice allowable under applicable law.
 If an employee does not give the required notice prior to the date he or she wants to return to work, the agency/department shall not be required to return the employee to work until the employee gives such notice; however, the agency/department may waive the notice or reduce the notice period at its discretion. - 5.
-Except as to leaves which must be granted pursuant to sections 10, 11 and 14 in this Article, the agency/department shall: (a) indicate on the request its decision as to whether the request should be granted, modified or denied; (b) promptly transmit the request to the Chief Human Resources Officer; and (c) deliver a copy to the employee. - 6.
-If the agency/department modifies or does not approve a request for Official Leave, the employee may, within fifteen (15) calendar days of said action, file a request for review with the Chief Human Resources Officer.
-The decision of the Chief Human Resources Officer on such appeals shall be final. - An Official Leave shall not be credited toward continuous service.
+Except as to leaves which must be granted pursuant to sSections 10, 11 and 12 in this Article, the agency/department shall: (a) indicate on the request its decision as to whether the request should be granted, modified or denied; (b) promptly transmit the request to the Chief Human Resources Officer; and (c) deliver a copy to the employee. - 6.
+If the agency/department modifies or does not approve a request for

+Official Leave, the employee may, within fifteen (15) calendar days of said action, file a request for review by the Chief Human Resources Officer.
+The decision of the Chief Human Resources Officer on such appeals shall be final.

+7. An Official Leave shall not be credited toward continuous service.